Setting SELinux mode

 - Check the SELinux state:

-- If the output is either Permissive or Disabled, you can skip this task and go to Disabling the Firewall.
+- If the output is either Permissive or Disabled, you can skip this task and continue on to Disabling the Firewall.
 If the output is enforcing, continue to the next step.

 - Open the /etc/selinux/config file (in some systems, the /etc/sysconfig/selinux file).